enjeck/mastra-ai-agent/blog.md

 ## Building the Agent

-The full code for this agent is available in [mastra-support-agent](./) repo.
+The full code for this agent is available in the [mastra-ai-agent](./src) repo.
 We show some snippets here for clarity.

 ## Tools